inaka/EventSource/README.md

 This is an EventSource implementation written on Swift following the [W3C EventSource](http://www.w3.org/TR/eventsource/) document.
 If something is missing or not completely right open an issue and I'll work on it!

-If you like the library please leave as a ★.
+If you like the library please leave us a ★.
 That helps us to stay engaged on the mantainence!

 ### Changes from version 2.2.1 to 3.0